My Rust journey: Documentation

 /// or /** */- Documentation comment

-It is a comment as in other programming languages.
+It is a comment as in others programming languages.

 sum function does, an

-Example section, and an example of use.
-In this example of use, shows to it is possible to write Markdown code block inside of documentation comment.
+Example section and an example of use.
+In this example area, it is possible to write Markdown code block inside of documentation comment too.

 There are some common sections used in many projects:

 above.
-When outer of all, generates documentation to the crate, inside a block of code, as example, create documentation for this one.
+When outer of all, generates documentation to the crate, inside a block of code, for example, create documentation for this block of code.

 Cargo and documentation's generation

 When all code are documented, it is time to build the documentation page through a cargo command already quoted.